IR Information Latest Financial Highlights

 In the Hong Kong and Macau region, the licensing business saw growth in sales, driven by the success of the corporate special sales category, which implemented initiatives in collaboration with financial institutions and local governments.

-In Southeast Asia, sales of the licensing business were driven by multi-regional expansion through toy licensees.
-The corporate special sales category also performed well, contributing to sales growth.
-While maintaining the strong performance of Hello Kitty, the popularity of a wide range of Sanrio characters also grew, leading to sales growth in the toy and food categories.
+In Southeast Asia, sales of the licensing business were driven by multi-regional expansion through toy licensees and the corporate special sales category also performed well, contributing to sales growth.
+Hello Kitty maintained its popularity, and the toy and food categories saw sales growth due to the strong performance of a wide range of Sanrio characters.

 Operating profit increased due to sales growth across Asia.